Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 How the *fuck* did he manage such a brilliant fucking coup?!

-The Great Father of the Fucking Gao, with apparently zero guile *whatsoever,* just marched up onto national broadcast television, confessed to being *exactly* the terrible monster he really was, did so in *unflinching* detail, utterly dominated and *visibly* frightened the host…
+The Great Father of the Fucking Gao, with apparently zero guile *whatsoever,* just marched up onto national broadcast television, confessed to being *exactly* the terrible monster he really was, did so in *unflinching* detail, utterly dominated and *visibly* frightened the host...

 And then, *one underarm deodorant commercial later* he’s a completely different being, stomping about for laughs and showing off the result of the Hierarchy’s finest engineering efforts.
 But instead of bringing the Humans to heel or otherwise *using* his abject perfection for some predictable purpose... no!
 Instead, he’s among the audience, taking selfies, flexing outrageously for little old ladies and awestruck children, *utterly* lowering himself to their leve-